kollonqv/cdk-testing/README.md

 * `npm run test`    perform the jest unit tests

-Runs a test in `/test/cdk-testing.test.ts` which checks that property `AWS::SQS::Queue` exists in the CDK template which is created during the test.
-Same CloudFormation emplate can be generated manually using CDK CLI with `cdk synth`.
+Runs a test in `test/cdk-testing.test.ts` which checks that property `AWS::SQS::Queue` exists in the CDK template which is created during the test. `AWS::SQS::Queue` property is created in `lib/cdk-testing-stack.ts`.
+The CloudFormation template can be generated manually using CDK CLI with `cdk synth`.
 CloudFormation template `CdkTestingStack.template.json` is created under `cdk.out` folder